THE LAW OF UNINTENDED CONSEQUENCES – PART 1

 the neighbor, though without right of appeal to the courts if harm results to him, is, nevertheless, not without remedy.
 His right to cut off the intruding boughs and roots is well recognized [and] in his own hands.
 The common sense of the common law has recognized that it is wiser to leave the individual to protect himself, if harm results to him from this exercise of another’s right to use his property in a reasonable way, than to subject that other to the annoyance, and the public to the burden, of actions at law, which would be likely to be innumerable and, in many instances, purely vexatious.

-But it’s always been a little puzzling to us.
+But it’s always been a little puzzling to me.
 When your tree overhangs a neighbor’s property, does “harm” have to “result to him” before a self-help remedy is permissible?
 What if you just don’t like those big honking’ branches overhanging your yard, leaving your prize roses in the shade?
 Or they sway in a stiff breeze, turning on your back yard motion-detecting spotlight?

 The Massachusetts Rule seems to suggest that if the tree isn’t causing “sensible harm,” you can’t touch it.

 Sensible harm?
 What might that be?
 I have a beautiful oak tree standing in the corner of my property.
 Some of the branches hang over the backyard of my neighbor, a guy who is truly a prince of good humor.
 In the autumn, my oak leaves fill every inch of his yard (downwind from mine) to a depth of nearly a foot.
 It seems pretty clear to me that if my neighbor decided to trim back my oak to the property line, I could hardly complain.